Living Wills and the Durable Power Of Attorney for Healthcare

 Because of privacy rules enacted under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), healthcare providers cannot provide information on your condition without your express consent or without a healthcare directive, even for your so-called "next of kin".
 Naturally, an intelligent decision regarding healthcare cannot be made without information.
 Hence, it is important to provide a provision allowing an agent or your family to be able to know everything about your condition.
 Additionally, you may also want other family members to know about your health status, even if they are not authorized to render decisions on your behalf.
 Include their name, address, phone number, Social Security number, their relationship to you, and any limits on what information should be provided.

-Like other important documents, you should inform close family members or other relevant people as to where the documents are stored, and you should discuss the provisions of the document, especially to those who will have the decision-making power.
+Like other important documents, inform close family members or other relevant people as to where the documents are stored, and discuss the provisions of the document, especially to those who will have the decision-making power.

 A living will (a.k.a.
 Advanced Directive for Healthcare — Instruction Directive, Medical Directive, Directive to Physicians) is a written document that states in advance about how life-prolonging medical care should be applied if you — the declarant — becomes terminally ill or permanently unconscious.
 If a living will is clear, unambiguous, and properly prepared, then the hospital or doctor must follow its wishes, and they, in turn, will be without civil or criminal liability for withholding treatment.
 Living wills, also known as advanced healthcare directives, may also include a healthcare power of attorney or it may be a separate document.
 If the living will or other healthcare directive is not available, then many states allow the appointment of a surrogate, such as a spouse, domestic partner, or other close family member to make the healthcare decisions for you.